Lime Swirl Soap Project

 SAFETY FIRST: Suit up for safe handling practices.
 That means goggles, gloves, and long sleeves.
 Make sure kids, pets, other distractions, and tripping hazards are out of the house or don’t have access to your soaping space.
 Always soap in a well-ventilated area.

 Note: This project was originally made with Lime Leaves, which were discontinued.
-Comfrey Leaves creates a similar effect but it will look different from the photos below.
+A green leafy herb of your choice creates a similar effect but it will look different from the photos below.

 Slowly and carefully add 4.9 ounces of lye to 10.9 ounces of distilled water.
 Gently stir until the lye has fully dissolved.
 Set it aside to cool.
 If you’d like a harder bar of soap that releases faster from the mold, you can add sodium lactate to the cooled lye water.
 Use 1 teaspoon of sodium lactate per pound of oils in the recipe.
 For this recipe, you’d add 2 teaspoons sodium lactate.